merchantsedition/merchantsedition/admin-dev/themes/default/README.md

 ```
 Compilation takes a while, like 2 minutes.
 Compass' memory footprint is fairly low, less than 300 MiB.

-Compiled results should get committed into the code repository.
+Compiled CSS should get committed into the code repository.
+Not compiled source
+maps, though, as these are only useful during development.

 ## Prerequisites